 Ukraine's river crossing could force Russia to redeploy its forces, hampering its offensive in the east and threatening its overland supply line to the Crimean peninsula.

-Small Russian unmanned aerial vehicles (UAVs) continuously hovered over the trenches that Ukrainian soldiers hastily dug in newly created footholds on the east bank of the river, directing artillery targets whenever they detected movement.
+Small Russian unmanned aerial vehicles (UAVs) continuously hovered above the trenches that Ukrainian soldiers hastily dug in newly created footholds on the east bank of the river, directing artillery targets whenever they detected movement.

 Location of Krynki village in Kherson province.
 Graphics: RYV

-Nevertheless, the offensive helped Ukraine take control of the village of Krynki and two other settlements on the eastern bank of the Dnieper River in October.
+Nevertheless, the offensive effort helped Ukraine take control of the village of Krynki and two other settlements on the east bank of the Dnieper River in October.
 They kept this secret until Andriy Yermak, chief of staff to Ukrainian President Volodymyr Zelensky, announced the information on November 13 when speaking in Washington, DC.

 Russian forces have planted mines around the village of Krynki, forcing Ukrainian soldiers to advance in small groups to avoid stepping on them.
 The coming winter will complicate Ukraine’s efforts to move troops and equipment across the Dnieper River, and hamper the operations of any armor it has brought to the east bank.